 Essential oils that treat cystic acne

-She lists three essential oils that are the most effective when wanting to treat cystic acne.
+She lists three essential oils that she says are the most effective when wanting to treat cystic acne.
 They are:

 She likes to use lavender as a spot treatment to use directly on blemishes before bed or mixed with a carrier oil.
 "It has been shown to have natural sedative properties, which can help improve sleep routine and combat insomnia and sleep deprivation—both of which can lead to imbalances in hormone levels," she says.
 "Lavender also has gentle anti-microbial properties that help decrease surface bacteria, which might contribute to blemishes."

 She explains that tea tree oil has a more targeted and strong version of the antimicrobial and antibacterial properties of lavender essential oil.
 "This ultra-fresh essential oil is packed with healing and cleansing abilities that make it great for a face steam because it can get right into the pores and skin to deeply treat congestion and bacteria," she says.
 "Plus, it smells like an intense spa, which is always welcomed."